anhvanthe/2016-10-17-edinburgh/codima-lessons/git/slides_git.md

 ### Question

-- Which commands below will let Jennifer recover the last committed version of her Python script called `data_cruncher.py` (but no other files)?
+- Which command(s) below will let Jennifer recover the last committed version of her Python script called `data_cruncher.py` (but no other files)?

 1. `$ git checkout HEAD`